Telling your family and friends

 Each person reacts and copes differently when they learn someone they care about has been diagnosed with cancer.
 You may find that family members and friends are ready to talk about the cancer before you are.
 But no one should rush you.
 Simply thank them for their concern, and tell them you’re not ready to talk about it yet.

 Some family members or friends may feel uncomfortable talking about cancer.
 You may notice changes in how people act around you after you tell them the news.
 People may feel uncomfortable because they don’t know what to say or how to act.
-This is new for you and for them, too.
 Not everyone has faced cancer before, and even those who have might not know anything about the kind of cancer you have or its treatment.
 Some friends may act awkward and distant, while others will continue to be themselves.
 Some may even seem to be too nosey or overly helpful.
 It will take time for all of you to adjust to cancer and get more comfortable talking about it.
 With time, most people are able to share understanding, compassion, and friendship.
 Giving your loved ones information and a chance to ask questions can help as you work through this time together.

 If someone’s reaction disturbs you, try to talk with them about it.
 Explain exactly what type of response is most helpful to you.
 Don’t be afraid to tell people about what’s happening with you.
 Teach them.
 Explain what kind of cancer you have and the treatments you’ll need.
 Tell them that cancer is not a death sentence, nor is it something they can “catch.”
 The best thing you can do for each other is be honest about your feelings.
-People often have fears about the future.
 Once these feelings are shared, most people find it easier to talk about hopes and plans for the future.

 Cheng, cancer survivor: “I simply told my family this was not going to be a deathbed watch.
 I was in this for the fight no matter what and expected their full support and understanding.
 I think their active involvement and full inclusion in what was going on was what helped my family cope with the experience.”

 After sharing the news of your diagnosis, family and friends may offer practical help such as helping out with household chores, cooking, child care, or shopping.
-Friends might call to see how you are and ask that you let them know if there’s anything they can do to help.
-Try to take them up on these offers if you could use some help—they are asking for a job to do, and for direction.
+Friends might call to see how you are and ask if there’s anything they can do to help.
+Try to take them up on these offers if you could use some help – they are asking for a job to do, and for direction.
 But they need to know how best to help.
 Some patients keep a list of things they need help with by the telephone.
 Then when someone offers, they can tell them exactly what they need.

-If you enjoyed walking or hobbies with friends before your cancer diagnosis, remind your friends that you still enjoy those things.
+If you enjoyed walking or going to movies with friends before your cancer diagnosis, remind your friends that you still enjoy those things.
 But don’t be afraid to tell them when you don’t feel up to talking or other activities.
 If you want them to ask again later, tell them that, and ask them to keep inviting you.
 A lot of people will be happy to do that for you.
-Let them know it feels good to be asked—even on the days you’re not up to it.
+Let them know it feels good to be asked – even on the days you’re not up to it.

 Marisol, cancer survivor: “I was in a daze a lot of the time.
 Just dealing with the possibility of my own death was a lot, so I relied on friends to give people updates and concentrated on my immediate family.”